Earl Ellis (swim coach): University of Iowa

-Ellis attended and swam for the University of Iowa, enrolling around 1954 where he swam for International Hall of Fame Coach David Alvin Armbruster Sr. While swimming with Iowa, he was a recipient of All American honors.
+Ellis attended and swam for the University of Iowa, enrolling around 1954 where he swam for International Hall of Fame coach David Armbruster.
+While swimming with Iowa, he was a recipient of All-American honors.
 Armbruster coached at Iowa for over 30 years through 1958 and was a University of Iowa Hall of Fame honoree who was particularly skilled at teaching both breaststroke and butterfly.
 Armbruster's skills in teaching multiple strokes would be of considerable benefit to Ellis later in his swim coaching career.
 Several outstanding coaches, besides Ellis, were mentored by Armbruster including Hall of Fame Coach James "Doc" Counsilman of Indiana University who did graduate work at Iowa under Ellis.

-As a Freshman at the University of Iowa in the third week of April 1955, he won the 1,500 meter freestyle junior National competition with a time of 19:57 and also won the 200-yard freestyle at the same State Championship meet in Champaign.
-During his Freshman year, he had first-place finishes in both the 200 and 500-yard freestyles at the April 16 AAU meet at the University of Oklahoma.
-As a U. of Iowa Sophomore, he competed in the 220 and 440 freestyle events and occasionally swam the 1500, where he would also excel.
-Distinguishing himself as a distance swimmer in April, 1955, as a Freshman at Iowa, he won Carbondale, Illinois's AAU National Junior 1500 meter freestyle Championship.
+As a freshman at the University of Iowa in the third week of April 1955, he won the 1,500 meter freestyle junior national competition with a time of 19:57 and also won the 200-yard freestyle at the same State Championship meet in Champaign.
+During his freshman year, he had first-place finishes in both the 200 and 500-yard freestyles at the April 16 AAU meet at the University of Oklahoma.
+As a sophomore, he competed in the 220 and 440 freestyle events and occasionally swam the 1500, where he would also excel.
+Distinguishing himself as a distance swimmer in April, 1955, as a freshman at Iowa, he won Carbondale, Illinois's AAU National Junior 1500 meter freestyle Championship.
 A versatile swimmer, Ellis competed occasionally in stroke events as well, winning the 200-yard Individual Medley in a meet with Michigan in January 1956.
 In September 1956, Ellis won a 2-mile swimming event at Iowa's Clear Lake with a time of :50:21, establishing a lead of two minutes.
 He spent much of the summer of 1956 training for the Olympics that year, but did not qualify for the trials.